AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/service.md

 To use MySQL for the database, add the `--db image` option when you generate the Docker Compose configuration file.
 See [Service configuration options](index.md#service-containers).

 When a database container initializes, it creates a database with the specified name and uses the configuration variables specified in the Docker Compose configuration.
 The initial start-up process also executes files with `.sh`, `.sql`, and `.sql.gz` extensions that are found in the `/docker-entrypoint-initdb.d` directory.
 Files are executed in alphabetical order.
-See [mariadb Docker documentation][].
+See [mariadb Docker documentation][mariadb].

 To prevent accidental data loss, the database is stored in a persistent `magento-db` volume after you stop and remove the Docker configuration.
 The next time you use the `docker compose up` command, the Docker environment restores your database from the persistent volume.
-You must manually destroy the database volume using the `docker volume rm <volume_name>` command.
+Manually destroy the database volume using the `docker volume rm <volume_name>` command.

 You can inject a MySQL configuration into the database container at creation by adding the configuration to the `docker-compose-override.yml` file using any of the following methods: